 Several times when the ship has been some miles off the mouth of the Plata, and at other times when off the shores of Northern Patagonia, we have been surrounded by insects.
 One evening, when we were about ten miles from the Bay of San Blas, vast numbers of butterflies, in bands or flocks of countless myriads, extended as far as the eye could range.
 Even by the aid of a telescope it was not possible to see a space free from butterflies.
 The seamen cried out "it was snowing butterflies," and such in fact was the appearance.
 More species than one were present, but the main part belonged to a kind very similar to, but not identical with, the common English Colias edusa.
 Some moths and hymenoptera accompanied the butterflies; and a fine beetle (Calosoma) flew on board.
-Other instances are known of this beetle having been caught far out at sea; and this is the more remarkable, as the greater number of the Carabidæ seldom or never take wing.
+Other instances are known of this beetle having been caught far out at seas and this is the more remarkable, as the greater number of the Carabidæ seldom or never take wing.
 The day had been fine and calm, and the one previous to it equally so, with light and variable airs.
 Hence we cannot suppose that the insects were blown off the land, but we must conclude that they voluntarily took flight.
-The great bands of the Colias seem at first to afford an instance like those on record of the migrations of another butterfly, Vanessa cardui;
+The great bands of the Colias seem at first to afford an instance like those on record of the migrations of another butterfly, Vanessa cardui;\ but the presence of other insects makes the case distinct, and even less intelligible.
+Before sunset a strong breeze sprung up from the north, and this must have caused tens of thousands of the butterflies and other insects to have perished.

-^{} Lyell's Principles of Geology, vol. iii. p.
+\ Lyell's Principles of Geology, vol. iii. p.
 63.